 Latest stable release: 5.9.0, released 14 November 2013 (see box at right →)

 LibSBML is a free, open-source programming library to help you read, write, manipulate, translate, and validate SBML files and data streams.
-It is not an application itself (though it does come with example programs), but rather a library you can embed in your own applications.
+It's not an application itself (though it does come with example programs), but rather a library you embed in your own applications.

 LibSBML is available for free under LGPL terms in both source-code form and precompiled binaries for Windows, Mac OS X, and Linux.